Debug live ASP.NET Azure apps using the Snapshot Debugger

 - ASP.NET Core applications running on .NET Core 2.0 or later on Windows.

-Additionally, the Snapshot Debugger is only available for Visual Studio 2017 Enterprise version 15.5 or higher.
+Additionally, the Snapshot Debugger is only available for Visual Studio 2017 Enterprise version 15.5 or higher and Basic or higher App Service plans.

 Start the Snapshot Debugger

-Install the Visual Studio Enterprise 15.5 Preview or later.
-If you are updating from a previous Visual Studio 2017 preview, run the Visual Studio Installer and check the Snapshot Debugger component in the ASP.NET and web development workload.
+Install Visual Studio 2017 Enterprise version 15.5 or later.
+If you are updating from a previous Visual Studio 2017 installation, run the Visual Studio Installer and check the Snapshot Debugger component in the ASP.NET and web development workload.

 Open the project you would like to snapshot debug.